L

 Florida Lease Agreement Requirements

-Florida lease agreements must include the landlord's name and address or authorized agent.
+Florida lease agreements must include the landlord's name and address or the name of the authorized agent.
 Florida limits security deposits to no more than two months rent and requires return within 15 days if no deductions or 30 days with an itemized statement.

 New York Lease Agreement Requirements

 New York residential leases have some of the most complex requirements in the country.
+New York requires a lease to include a notice of the tenant's right to request an inspection before move-out.
 Security deposits are limited to one month's rent statewide and must be held in a separate account.
-New York requires a notice of the tenant's right to request an inspection before move-out.

 Month-to-Month Lease Agreement